MatthewCYLau/java-spring-skills-tracker/README.md

 ## Run/Build Locally

+- In project root directory, run `docker-compose up` to start a PostgreSQL database
-With Maven, run `maven clean install` followed by `maven spring-boot:run`
+- Then with Maven, run `maven clean install` followed by `maven spring-boot:run`

 ## Usage

-- Once app is running, make a POST request to `http://localhost:8080/login` with the following body:
+- Once app is running, make a POST request to `http://localhost:8080/login` with the following body to authenticate user:

 ```bash
 {